hydroper/fortoresseXY/README.md

 Planning out:

 * Consider using MySQL.
-Install [Apache XAMPP](https://www.apachefriends.org) for local debugging, which provides a MySQL installation in hands.
+Install [Apache XAMPP](https://www.apachefriends.org) for local debugging, which provides a MySQL installation in hands and phpMyAdmin for MySQL database management.
 * Nothing covered about migrations
 * Nothing covered about seeding